 Members of a species of the genus Cardiovirus:

 The divergence (number of differences per site between sequences) of members of different Cardiovirus species ranges from 0.38–0.51 for P1 and 0.4–0.47 for 3CD.

 marmot cardiovirus [HT7/China/2013]

-Phylogenetic analysis suggests that these three viruses may each belong to novel species within the genus.
+Phylogenetic analysis suggests that these two viruses may each belong to a novel species within the genus.